Self-storage Financing: What It Is & How It Works

 A conventional bank loan can offer large loan amounts with competitive rates and terms.
 A potential downside is that qualification requirements tend to be strict, with less room for flexibility in the event you do not meet the minimum eligibility criteria.

 You can consider a bank such as U.S. Bank for self-storage financing.
-It offers a wide variety of loans, including CRE, SBA 7(a), and SBA 504 loans with up to $12.375 million or more in funding.
+It offers a wide variety of loans—including CRE, SBA 7(a), and SBA 504 loans—with $12.375 million or more in funding.

 SBA 7(a) Loan

 An SBA 7(a) loan is the most common type of loan offered through the SBA.
-SBA loans are guaranteed by the government but issued through individual banks and lenders.
+SBA loans are guaranteed by the government but issued through participating banks and lenders appointed by the SBA.
 To be eligible, you must meet general requirements for all SBA loans, criteria specific to the 7(a) program, and any lender-specific items.

 SBA 504 Loan

-SBA 504 loans are designed to provide funding on major fixed assets that will subsequently promote job creation and business growth.
+SBA 504 loans are issued by qualified CDCs and are designed to provide funding on major fixed assets that will subsequently promote job creation and business growth.
 Funds from an SBA 504 loan can be used for the purchase or construction of existing land or buildings, as well as the improvement of existing business facilities.
 All of these allowable uses are consistent with the most common uses of self-storage financing.

-For help in getting this type of loan, you can check out Lendio.
-It is a loan broker with a network of over 75 lenders and can offer 504 loans with interest rates below 5%.
+For help getting this type of loan, check out Lendio.
+It is a loan broker with a network of over 75 lenders and can offer 504 loans from a variety of providers with low starting rates.

 Commercial Bridge Loan

-Commonly used for financing real estate needing repairs, a commercial bridge loan is a short-term loan that can fund any necessary repairs.
+Commonly used for financing real estate in need of repairs, a commercial bridge loan is a short-term loan that can fund any necessary renovations.
 Once completed and there are no more health or safety hazards present, a bridge loan is typically paid off by refinancing to a more permanent loan.

 Bloomfield Capital is one provider we recommend for this type of loan.
 It offers competitive rates, large funding amounts, along with flexible qualification requirements.